-According to recent polls, the vast majority of Americans believe houses of worship should stay out of partisan campaigns.
+According to multiple recent polls, the vast majority of Americans believe houses of worship should stay out of partisan campaigns.
 A March 2017 poll by PRRI found "more than seven in ten (71%) Americans oppose allowing churches and places of worship to endorse political candidates while retaining their tax-exempt status, compared to only 22% who favor such a policy."
 In addition, sixty-two percent of Republicans and fifty-six percent of white evangelicals Protestants also support current law.
 A March 2017 Evangelical Leaders Survey showed that 89% of evangelical leaders do not think that pastors should endorse politicians from the pulpit.

 about the Johnson Amendment:

 Current LAW Does Not Violate the First Amendment: